 The sport of hunting has driven men's style for years.
 From tails to tweed jackets, many classic parts of the male wardrobe might not exist if it weren't for hunting.

 In modern times, hunters are no longer taking the field in red, long-tailed jackets or earthy tweed suits.
-But just because the clothing worn during the hunt has become more modern and practical doesn't mean that anything goes.
+At the same time, just because the clothing worn during the hunt has become more modern and practical doesn't mean that anything goes.
 For reasons of both safety and utility, you should still closely consider the clothing you choose to wear when you go hunting.

 We'll start with the most important factor: safety.
 For contemporary hunters, safety has been closely associated with a bright shade of orange typically referred to as "blaze orange."
 Blaze orange (which is also called "hunter orange") serves an obvious purpose: its Day-Glo hue sticks out like a sore thumb in forest settings and fields.
 The instant identification provided by wearing an article of blaze orange reduces the chance that a hunter may be accidentally fired upon by another hunter.